- College Information

 |ESL coursework does not count against remedial units; however, the units do count toward Maximum Time Frame.
 Academic progress in ESL courses will be counted when assessing both a student’s overall GPA and completion rate.|

-Beginning with the 2011-2012 academic year, federal regulations prevent the financial aid office from paying for a course that has been passed and repeated more than one time.
+Federal regulations prevent the financial aid office from paying for a course that has been passed and repeated more than one time.
 In order for a repeated course to be counted towards a student’s enrollment status for financial aid purposes, a student may only repeat a previously passed course once (a total of two attempts).
 If a student enrolls in a previously repeated and passed course for a third time, this course will not count towards your enrollment for financial aid purposes.

 Repeated courses may be included if the student received a withdrawal (W) or failing grade.
 Courses may be repeated consistent with district academic standards, as identified in the college catalog.
 All repeated courses do affect Satisfactory Academic Progress calculations.
 Grades of A, B, C, D, P, CR (Credit), or CRE (Credit by exam) are considered passing grades.